 Regarding the sessions on the industry, Sandra Alemany Mut, head of the Anthropometry Research Group at IBV, presented the 3D anthropometry applied to product design; Juan Carlos González, head of Innovation at IBV conducted the session '3D body scanning with the smartphone.
 Applications in the apparel industry'; Andrey Golub, co-founder & CEO of ELSE Corp, introduced the use of 3D human body data in online services for the apparel industry, and Laura Boura, designer and responsible for the operational developments of R&D projects at P&R Têxteis, tackled the practical case: Garment design with 3D human body data.

 The event was closed by Sandra Alemany with the talk 'The future of 3D data: from 3D to 4D'.
-During the event, attendees were invited to visit the exhibitor area in the Whova platform, the home base of the event, that includes resources of the BodyPass project, such as an interactive presentation in 3D to explore the project and its results, and the EU-funded projects DataPorts and Trusts, also part of the BDV PPP and working with blockchain, to a greater or lesser extent.
+During the event, attendees were invited to visit the exhibitor area in the Whova platform, the home base of the event, that includes resources of the BodyPass project, such as an interactive presentation in 3D to explore the project and its results (also available on the Apple Store and Google Play to explore the project through augmented reality on your mobile device), and the EU-funded projects DataPorts and Trusts, also part of the BDV PPP and working with blockchain, to a greater or lesser extent.

 Most of the sessions can be found on the project's YouTube channel.